top of page

 100g Variety of GRAIN FLAKES:

-Barley Flakes, Puffed Barley, Milk Thistle seeds (not during pregnancy), Rolled Oats (without bran), Rice Flakes, Rye Flakes, Wheat Flakes or unsalted Weetbix.
+Barley Flakes, Puffed Barley, Milk Thistle seeds, Rolled Oats (without bran), Rice Flakes, Rye Flakes, Wheat Flakes or unsalted Weetbix.

 100g Variety of SMALL SEEDS: